EXPENSES • 31 MARCH 2025 • 7 MIN READ

 Expenses paid personally

-Make sure to keep the invoices.
-While they might not be necessary for your financial statements, HMRC still requires that they be kept for at least six years.
+Be sure to retain invoices and receipts.
+While they may not be required for your financial statements, HMRC requires you to keep them for at least six years in case of an inspection.

 Got any questions about Beany?